Female-friendly public and community toilets: a guide for planners and decision makers

 - Baños públicos y comunitarios adaptados: nota informativa

-The female-friendly public and community toilets guide, published in October 2018 and written by WaterAid, UNICEF and Water & Sanitation for the Urban Poor, is designed primarily for use by local authorities in towns and cities that are in charge of public and community toilets.
-The guide is also useful for national governments, public and private service providers, NGOs, donors and civil society organisations who play a role in delivering sanitation services.
+The Female-friendly public and community toilets guide (PDF), published in October 2018 and written by WaterAid, UNICEF and Water & Sanitation for the Urban Poor, is designed primarily for use by local authorities in towns and cities that are in charge of public and community toilets.
+It is also useful for national governments, public and private service providers, NGOs, donors and civil society organisations who play a role in delivering sanitation services.

 The guide explains why toilets must be female friendly and details the essential and desirable features needed to make them so.
 It also suggests ways to increase gender sensitivity in town planning on sanitation, and draws recommendations and practical steps from existing literature, expert opinion, and analysis of pioneering experiences from around the world.